anwanguow/PH_structural/README.md

 This repository contains the implementation of all algorithms, computed results, and Python scripts for visualizing all figures from the article "Persistent Homology for Structural Characterization in Disordered Systems".

-The related article has been officially published in Physical Review E (PRE).
-The publication is accessible at: https://journals.aps.org/pre/abstract/10.1103/PhysRevE.111.045306.
+The related article has been published in Physical Review E (PRE), where it is accessible at https://journals.aps.org/pre/abstract/10.1103/PhysRevE.111.045306.

 Figures
 -----------------